 - Price or value for money: We included the best products for their prices.

-Best Massage Gun for Bodybuilders – Our Hands-on Recommendations
+Which is the Best Massage Gun for Bodybuilders?
+Our Recommendations

 This is Ekrin Athletics’ crème de la crème device.
 It’s a significant improvement over its predecessor Erin B37.

 It has more power than that previous gun and a few added embellishments as well.
-It’s the number one pick for bodybuilders for a few reasons.
+It’s our number one pick for bodybuilders for a few reasons.

 First, it has a colossal stall force; up to 56lbs. that’s the same as the previous B37, but there’s 30% more power on those lower gears.